Before you start: do you actually want to self-host?

 The honest self-hosting calculation

 Server cost: Hetzner CX22 at €3.99/month (~$4.30).
 LLM API costs: $5-50/month depending on task volume.
-Your time: initial setup 2-4 hours, ongoing maintenance 30-60 minutes per month.
-At $50/hour, the setup alone costs $100-200 in time.
-That's enough to cover 2-4 months of a managed service.
+Initial setup: 2-4 hours of your time.
+Ongoing maintenance: 30-60 minutes per month.
+At $50/hour, the setup alone costs $100-200 in time — enough to cover 2-4 months of a managed service.

-Self-hosting wins if you're comfortable with Linux, you expect to keep the agent running for a year or more, and you care about complete data control.
-It loses if you hit setup issues, if maintenance distracts you from the actual work, or if updates break your configuration at inconvenient times.
+Self-hosting wins if you are comfortable with Linux, expect to keep the agent running for a year or more, and care about complete data control.
+It loses if setup issues frustrate you, if maintenance distracts from the actual work, or if updates break your configuration at inconvenient times.
+Hermes OS is the one-click alternative — the same Hermes Agent, with the Docker configuration, systemd service, SSL, and updates handled.
+If you want it running in 30 minutes rather than 4 hours, that is what it is for.